MrNyos/TokenLiquiditySniper/README.md

 ## Selling
 The Sniper automatically sells once a certain percentage of profit is made.
 This is defined in the config key `ProfitPercentageMargin`
 "SellSlippage" modifies slippage.
-"StopLoss" modifies the hard stop loss.
+"StopLoss" modifies the hard stop loss, make sure its a minus or it will break the flow.

 ## Contributing
 This is a closed code project because of the future "dev fee", in order to contribute please open issues and suggestions :)